python-screen-builder/python-screen-builder/README.md

 ```
 py main.py
 ```
-to run the screen builder application.
+The screen builder main window should appear.
 You can then start to build json screens to be used with the GUI.
 The sb_test folder contains the test application.

 When you run the screen builder you can select from an array of GUI widgets on the sidebar.